Tobias Lütke: Platform content policies

 Lütke has faced criticism over his handling of Shopify's platform content policies and their enforcement.
 Lütke has historically defended free speech in commerce, including hosting controversial clients like the far-right online tabloid Breitbart in 2017 by stating if they removed a merchant, they would be enforcing a moral code and questioned what as well as who should define it.

 Trade war between the United States and Canada

 In 2025, Lütke criticized the Canadian federal government for its decision to impose retaliatory tariffs on the United States after President Donald Trump enacted 25% tariffs on Canadian goods.
 Lütke seemed afraid of escalation, stating that "hitting back will not lead to anything good.
 America will shrug it off", and softly described Trump's decision to put tariffs on Canada, saying, "Trump believes that Canada has not held its side of the bargain, and he set terms to prove that we still work together: get the borders under control and crack down on fentanyl dens."

+AI-first approach

+In April 2025, a memo from Lütke was leaked that revealed his demand that there would be no need for new hires at Shopify unless employees could justify why AI couldn't do the job.
+Commentators speculated that the 'leaked' memo move was more about tackling comments about Shopify's rapidly dropping share price; new hires would be difficult to justify anyway when the company was financially struggling.
+Over the subsequent months Shopify continued to lay off staff, as share prices continued to struggle.

+Voting rights controversy

+In July 2026, Lütke expressed support for setting voting rights proportional to the level of income tax paid by a citizen, with those paying no income tax being stripped of their voting rights and others gaining one additional vote for each $100,000 paid in income tax up to five votes per person.
+He also endorsed pensioners losing voting rights, describing them as state dependents.
+The remarks triggered widespread public controversy. with the Canadian Civil Liberties Association noted that this proposal would violate Section 3 of the Charter, which guarantees all adult Canadian citizens the right to vote.
+Media commentary and corporate governance experts highlighted that Lütke's proposals to restrict public voting rights contrasted with his own corporate voting structure at Shopify, where a 2022 "founder share" structure grants him 40% of the company's voting power despite holding only a 6% economic stake.